luiscoco/AzureDevops_Sample4_Configure_your_laptop_as_self-hosted-agent/README.md

 ![image](https://github.com/luiscoco/AzureDevops_Sample4_Configure_your_laptop_as_self-hosted-agent/assets/32194879/50e81727-96f9-41e6-9e24-2eb8cc34be84)

-## 3. Download and Configure the Agent
+## 3. Download, Configure and Run the Agent

 In Azure DevOps, we go to **Project settings > Agent pools**